kvngdre/wallie/README.md

 ### Test Structure
-With that complete, let's look at the current test structure.
+With that complete, let's take a look at the current test structure.
 All tests live in the "test" directory in the root of the application.

-Run the tests:
+To run the tests:
 ```sh
 $ npm test
 ```